 Please identify key undergraduate faculty who are noted experts in their field, have produced important publications, have leadership roles in academic associations, etc. and briefly describe such accomplishments (optional):

 Ave Maria University has a number of undergraduate faculty that have distinguished themselves in their fields.
 Dr. Steven Long, theology, has published widely in the ethics and metaphysics of St. Thomas Aquinas.
-Dr. Curtright, literature, has published books and articles on Saint Thomas More and Shakespeare, and is the editor of a leading Renaissance journal.
+Dr. Travis Curtright, literature, has published books and articles on St. Thomas More and Shakespeare, and is the editor of a leading Renaissance journal.
 Dr. Peter Whalen is Ungarino Associate Professor of Marketing and Entrepreneurship.
 Fr.
 Guy Mansini, OSB, is Seckler Chair of Fundamental Theology.
 Dr. Tony Barbosa, chair of chemistry and physics, and Dr. James Vranish are pursuing a grant-funded project on Alzheimer’s research.